henriquemb/NoobPlugin/README.md

 # NoobPlugin
-A plugin for player join message and quit message
+A minecraft plugin for player join message and quit message